pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

 Domain entities
 ===============

 A domain entity is an object that is not defined by its attributes, but rather by a thread of continuity and its identity.
 The attributes of a domain entity can change, directly by assignment, or indirectly by calling a method of the object.

-The library has a base class for domain entities called ``DomainEntity``, which has an ``id`` attribute.
+The library has a base class for domain entities called :class:`~eventsourcing.domain.model.entity.DomainEntity`.
+It has an ``id`` attribute, because all entities are meant to have a constant ID that provides continuity whilst other attributes may change.

 .. code:: python